rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

     tibi@tbarbu-pc:~$ cat message_from_alice.txt
     Hello Tiberiu

-How can I be sure this message is from Alice?
+How can I be sure this message comes from Alice?
 I have to import Alice's public key.
 She previously sent me in an e-mail.

     tibi@tbarbu-pc:~$ gpg --import alice.asc